michaelchadwick/ybixo-book/src/comparison.md

-# Oxiby compared to Rust and Ruby
+# Ybixo compared to Rust and Ruby

-Oxiby is very similar to Rust, but produces Ruby source code rather than native code.
+Ybixo is very similar to Rust, but produces Ruby source code rather than native code.
-Why might you use Oxiby over Rust or Ruby?
+Why might you use Ybixo over Rust or Ruby?

-Since Oxiby is an experimental language in early development, if you're writing a program for production deployment, the answer is that _you shouldn't_.
+Since Ybixo is an experimental language in early development, if you're writing a program for production deployment, the answer is that _you shouldn't_.
 But if you're interested in learning and experimenting, there are a few fundamental trade-offs.

 ## Compared to Rust

-Oxiby's syntax and feature set are quite similar to Rust.
+Ybixo's syntax and feature set are quite similar to Rust.
-The biggest difference is that Oxiby is not a systems programming language.
+The biggest difference is that Ybixo is not a systems programming language.
 That means it does not offer the programmer explicit features for memory management and other low-level operations.
 It's intended for high-level programs that would otherwise have been suitable for a language like Ruby or Python.

-Oxiby also lacks one of Rust's distinguishing features, the tracking of reference lifetimes.
+Ybixo also lacks one of Rust's distinguishing features, the tracking of reference lifetimes.
-Since Oxiby is executed by the Ruby interpreter, data is generally stored on the heap and garbage collected.
+Since Ybixo is executed by the Ruby interpreter, data is generally stored on the heap and garbage collected.

 Closely related to reference tracking is another key feature of Rust's type system: [move semantics](https://en.wikipedia.org/wiki/Substructural_type_system#Affine_type_systems), which allows "ownership" of a value to be moved from one place to another, preventing its use at the original place.
-Oxiby has no equivalent to this behavior.
+Ybixo has no equivalent to this behavior.

-Oxiby is also not strict about the mutability of values.
+Ybixo is also not strict about the mutability of values.
-This means that Oxiby programs are not protected from data races, whereas in Rust they are prevented statically.
+This means that Ybixo programs are not protected from data races, whereas in Rust they are prevented statically.

-Finally, because Oxiby produces Ruby source code rather than native code, Rust programs will be signficantly more performant.
+Finally, because Ybixo produces Ruby source code rather than native code, Rust programs will be signficantly more performant.

-If you like Rust's type system and feature set, but aren't writing a program that needs manual memory management, strict protection of immutable data, or maximal performance, Oxiby should be easier to use.
+If you like Rust's type system and feature set, but aren't writing a program that needs manual memory management, strict protection of immutable data, or maximal performance, Ybixo should be easier to use.

 Specific examples of some of the differences between the two languages follow.